Volkswagen pumps 2 billion euros into China electric vehicle bet

 The joint venture will launch five more electric models by 2025, when the German giant aims to sell 1.5 million new energy vehicles (NEV) - including battery electric cars as well as plug-in hybrid and hydrogen fuel-cell vehicles - a year in China.

-In a separate transaction, Volkswagen will pay 1.1 billion euros to acquire 26.5% of Guoxuan High-tech Co Ltd (002074.SZ), a maker of electric vehicle batteries, becoming its biggest shareholder.
+In a separate transaction, Volkswagen will pay 1.1 billion euros to acquire 26.5% of Guoxuan High-tech Co Ltd, a maker of electric vehicle batteries, becoming its biggest shareholder.
 Volkswagen said Guoxuan, based in Hefei like JAC, will supply batteries to its EV models in China.

 Woellenstein said Anhui province, where Hefei is located, will be Volkswagen’s EV manufacturing hub in China.
 The Wolfsburg-based automaker has not changed its EV strategy in China after the global gasoline market tumbled, he said.